- Bylaws, Annual Reports, & Meeting Minutes

 - Speaker Series

 The PCOSW Scholarship & Awards Committee is composed of PCOSW members.
-The committee welcomes proposals from instructional and research faculty as well as students in all disciplines.
-We ask that applicants provide clear explanations of the purpose, importance, and methodologies of the proposed topic, and avoid the use of jargon and unexplained acronyms.
+The committee welcomes proposals from all members of the OSU community.
+We ask that applicants clearly identify how the activity or project supports the PCOSW mission.
+Applicants should provide the purpose and importance of the proposed activity.
+For research activities, also provide the methodologies of the proposed research.
+All applicants should avoid the use of jargon and unexplained acronyms.
 Proposals should be a maximum of 500 words, not including the budget.

 Established in 1972, PCOSW gives voice to women's experiences and perspectives by advocating for gender equality.
 Rooted in feminist principles, the Commission works to identify and address the changing needs of all women in our university community.
 PCOSW recognizes that the status of women is affected by social location (including but not limited to ability, age, class, ethnicity, gender, language, nation of origin, race, religion, sexual, and other identities).
 By building partnerships and collaborating with others from historically underrepresented groups, PCOSW now seeks to improve the collective status of all who have been limited, silenced, excluded, or otherwise disadvantaged by unexamined norms, beliefs, and practices of the OSU community.